Reneshb24/IKIGAI-DILIGENCE-TO-DO-APP/README.md

 ## Introduction

 **Ikigai Diligence** is a comprehensive **Python-based productivity and personal growth application** that combines personal task management with cloud backup, automated reporting, and intelligent reminders.
-Built with **Tkinter**, integrated with **Google Drive and Calendar APIs**, and equipped with **Gmail SMTP email support**, this application ensures that users stay productive, organized, and motivated.
+Built with **Tkinter**, integrated with **Google Drive APIs**, and equipped with **Gmail SMTP email support**, this application ensures that users stay productive, organized, and motivated.

-It functions as a personal productivity assistant, allowing users to manage tasks locally while syncing data securely with Google Drive, integrating deadlines with Google Calendar, and sending important notifications and weekly reports via email.
+It functions as a personal productivity assistant, allowing users to manage tasks locally while syncing data securely with Google Drive, and sending important notifications and weekly reports via email.
 The app is designed to be fully operational out-of-the-box once dependencies are installed and configuration is completed.

 ---